-In the event of late payments, don’t call your lawyer immediately as it’s important to avoid and maintain good customer relations.
+In the event of late payments, don’t call your lawyer immediately, as it’s important to maintain good customer relations.
 Start by calling the customer yourself and follow up with a polite but firm written reminder that you are expecting payment within a reasonable time.

 And for further help, you can look for additional credit management services.
-Indeed, although the benefits of credit management are plenty, even a well-defined strategy can’t cover all . from Allianz Trade Hong Kong can supplement your customer credit management & process and to help protect against .
-Talk to one of our local experts to learn how export and business insurance can help your organization protect its assets and grow with confidence.
+Indeed, although the benefits of credit management are plenty, even a well-defined strategy can’t cover all risks. from Allianz Trade can supplement your customer credit management process and help protect against bad debts.
+Talk to one of our local experts to learn how can help your organization protect its assets and grow with confidence.